-6. Chickens produce a lot of waste! 😊 But, this might not be all bad.
+- Chickens produce a lot of waste! 😊 However, this might not be all bad.
 Chicken “poop” is one of the best things you can put in your compost pile.
 As part of your compost mix, you can put it in your garden or use it as lawn fertilizer.

 9. Chickens can get sick, just like every other animal.
 Many vets do not deal much with chickens so it will help to do a little research yourself on things you can do to keep your birds happy and healthy.
 Click here, Chicken First Aid Kit, for a list of things that might be handy for you to have around in case of emergencies.

-10. Chickens are good at cleaning up food waste from meals which also means that you are beginning to provide sustainable living.
+- Chickens are good at cleaning up food waste from meals which also means that you are beginning to provide sustainable living.
 You are eating non-commercially produced eggs, the chickens eat your food waste, and the chickens waste provides products for your compost pile.
 Chickens will eat bugs, (earwigs, grubs and beetles, etc.) that are destructive to your other plants.
 They will also like treats, check out our treat and food chart.
-It includes treats as well as what you should feed your chickens on a daily basis.
+It includes treats as well as what you should feed your chickens on a daily basis, and an analysis of most fruits and almost any vegetable.
 There are only a few things that chickens cannot eat and you can check out on this list as well.